fedona/ObjectPoseEstimation-3D-Reconstruction/README.md

 Check out [videos.sh](https://github.com/fedona/MOT-3D-Reconstruction/blob/main/BundleSDF/videos.sh) for a complete script that resizes the frames in the pose_vis folder and generates a mp4 video.

-## SAM6D
-[SAM6D](https://github.com/JiehongLin/SAM-6D) is a pipeline for object detection and pose estimation, at this time (March 2024), it is second place in the BOP challenge for novel objects.

-Its github repository provides a demo on "custom" data, actually what it does is to generate about 40 different synthetic images of an object in different poses and computes its pose estimations.

-Unfortunately the demo is not very useful at the moment to test custom data.
-There are not clear instructions on how to run the model out of the BOP challenge datasets.
-Here are provided a Dockerfile to build the correct CUDA environment to run the demo, plus a short python script that does get the different camera poses used in the demo to generate the input pictures for the model.

 ## MegaPose
 [MegaPose6D](https://megapose6d.github.io/) is an other method in the BOP challenge, currently ranked at ninth place.